JacobBarbulescu/Deck-Thrower/README.md

 ## Gameplay

-Fight waves of enemies and build up you deck with killer cards.
+Fight rooms full of enemies and build up your deck with killer cards.
 Throw these cards at your enemies to defeat them and live to see another round.

-At the start of each round, select a card to add to your inventory, then fight off the randomly spawned wave of enemies.
-After losing all of your health, the game is over!
+In the dungeon you can find a merchant who will trade you card to build your perfect deck of cards.

 #### There are multiple card types with unique abilities:
 - <img src="https://github.com/user-attachments/assets/900e52da-4cd0-4d53-998b-424cff1c1213"> The Default- The classic, no frills card that gets the job done